 For this reason, we’ve chosen a handheld model – the Black + Decker Lithium Flexi.
 It is built with a lithium battery, providing strong suction that doesn’t decrease while in use.
 The Lithium Flexi also uses Black + Decker’s ECO technology to charge up to four times quicker than other models.

 But the feature that makes this a good choice for caravans is the integrated hose.
 While this is only 1.5 metres long, it provides much greater versatility than other handheld cordless models.
 And, when it’s not needed, the hose wraps around the body so it can be used like a traditional handheld.
 The Lithium Flexi also comes with a variety of accessories, such as a long crevice tool and upholstery brush.
-Click here to view the latest price on Amazon.
+Click here to view the current Flexi price.

 With Hose Attachment